OpenHFT/Chronicle-Map/README.md

 this is done if you also want good worst case latency characteristics. (the throughput should be much the same)

-When you create a Chronicle Map, it has many segments.
+When you create a ChronicleMap, it has many segments.
 By default it has a minimum of 128, but one for every 32 K entries. e.g. for 500M entries you can expect ~16K segments (being the next power of 2).
 With so many segments, the chances of a perfect hash distribution is low and so the Chronicle Map allows for double what you asked for but is designed to do this with almost no extra main memory